rstek/cuez-assignment/AWS-Integration.md

 - Info: System performance metrics

 ### Logging
-- Structured JSON logs for easy parsing
+- Structured logs pushed to loki / ...
-- Correlation IDs for request tracing
+- Correlation IDs for request tracing if possible
 - Using our custom exceptions for tracking

 ### Open telemetry